Free Auto Transport Quotes

 Theft Risks and “The Window Line”

-Auto transport trucks are generally open trailers.
-They travel thousands of miles and must stop for fuel, food, and mandatory rest breaks.
-A car sitting on an open trailer acts like a display case.
+Auto transport trucks travel thousands of miles and must stop for fuel, food, and mandatory rest breaks.
+A car on an open trailer acts like a display case.
 If thieves see boxes, bags, or electronics inside, your vehicle becomes a target.
-Even if the doors are locked, a thief can smash a window to grab a bag in seconds.
+Even locked doors won't stop a smash-and-grab.

-To mitigate this risk, follow the "Below the Window Line" rule.
-Everything you pack must be in the trunk or, in the case of an SUV or hatchback, completely covered by a cargo shade or blanket so that it is invisible from the outside.
-If a potential thief looks into your car and sees nothing but seats, they will likely move on.
+Follow the “Below the Window Line” rule: everything you pack must be in the trunk or, for an SUV or hatchback, completely covered by a cargo shade so it is invisible from the outside.
+If a potential thief looks into your car and sees only seats, they will move on.

 Domestic vs. Overseas Shipping

-Maritime laws and customs regulations prohibit personal items in vehicles.
-The ports perform strict inspections.
-If your car arrives at the port with even a single box of books in the trunk, the port authority will reject the vehicle.
-You will be forced to pay to have the car towed away, emptied, and re-delivered.
-There are absolutely no exceptions to this rule for ocean transport.
+While domestic shipping allows the 100-pound courtesy, overseas shipping has an absolute rule: the car must be completely empty.
+If you are shipping to Hawaii, Alaska, Puerto Rico, or internationally, maritime laws and customs regulations prohibit personal items in vehicles.
+Ports perform strict inspections — if your car arrives at port with even a single box in the trunk, the port authority will reject the vehicle.
+You will be forced to pay for the car to be towed away, emptied, and re-delivered.
+There are no exceptions for ocean transport.

 Comparison: What You Can and Cannot Pack